RichardLitt/low-resource-languages/README.md

   * [UniversalDependencies tools](https://github.com/universaldependencies/tools) Various utilities for processing the data.
   * [wavesurfer.js](https://github.com/katspaugh/wavesurfer.js) Navigable waveform built on Web Audio and Canvas http://www.wavesurfer.fm (Also has an ELAN plugin)
   * [WordBoundary](https://github.com/eddersko/WordBoundary) An experiment in the detection and segmentation of word boundaries
+  * [wordbyword](https://github.com/cidles/wordbyword) WordByWord is a free, open source, easy-to-use multimedia vocabulary trainer developed by Vera Ferreira, Peter Bouda, and Ricardo Filipe at CIDLeS with the support of the Foundation for Endangered Languages.
   * [WSI4URLang](https://github.com/mohammadnasiruddin/WSI4URLang) Word Sense Induction (WSI) for Under-resourced Languages (URLang) http://www.mohammadnasiruddin.eu/under-resourced-language-urlang.html
   * [XLTK](https://github.com/alvations/XLTK) eXtensible Language ToolKit
   * [XTrans](https://www.ldc.upenn.edu/language-resources/tools/xtrans) Trans is a next generation multi-platform, multilingual, multi-channel transcription tool that supports manual transcription and annotation of audio recordings.
 The XTrans toolkit provides new and efficient solutions to common transcription challenges and addresses critical gaps in existing tools.Designed with input from experienced human transcribers working with real world data, XTrans provides a flexible and intuitive graphical user interface for a multitude of speech annotation tasks including (virtual) segmentation of audio into smaller units like turns and sentences; speaker identification; orthographic transcription in any language; and labeling of structural elements of the transcript like topics.